ADVICE: Answer-Dependent Verbalized Confidence Estimation: Conclusion

 \section{Conclusion}

-This work provides a systematic investigation into the fundamental cause of overconfidence in LLMs’ \textit{verbalized confidence}.
+This work provides a systematic investigation into the fundamental cause of overconfidence in LLMs’ verbalized confidence.
 In particular, our mathematical analysis identifies \textit{answer-independence} as the key contributing factor.
-Based on this insight, we propose \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation), an effective training framework that guides LLMs to generate more answer-grounded confidence estimations.
-Extensive experiments demonstrate that ADVICE substantially mitigates the overconfidence commonly observed in LLMs, enabling them to produce more reliable and better-calibrated confidence estimates.
+Based on this insight, we propose \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation), an intuitive and effective training framework that guides LLMs to generate more answer-grounded confidence estimation.

+Extensive experiments show that ADVICE substantially mitigates the overconfidence commonly observed in LLMs, enabling them to produce more reliable and better-calibrated confidence estimates.
+Furthermore, ADVICE generalizes to unseen verbalization formats and provides orthogonal gains when combined with existing methods, all with minimal token overhead.
+Finally, our post-hoc analyses confirm that these improvements are causally driven by enhanced answer dependence, validating answer independence as the diagnosis of overconfidence and its resolution as an effective remedy.